-I grew up primarily in the seventies and eighties when it was customary for children to come home from school, change clothes and then run freely outdoors until the street lights came on.
+I grew up primarily in the seventies and eighties when it was customary for children to come home from school and then run freely outdoors until the street lights came on.
 We were told to go outside and find something to do or we were given chores.
 We, of course, chose to find something to do!
 A big part of that was exploring nature in whatever form my neighborhood offered from catching crawfish in drainage ditches to building forts in the woods.
 It was easy for us as kids to love nature but today’s kids may need a little help.
 Here are some fun ideas for exploring nature with children as well as some reasons on why it is important to do so.

 Something For Kids To Do Outside